3. Sequential and other types in Python#

 In each case, a new object has been returned.

-Dictionaries (objects of the type dict) are sets of key:value pairs, where the values (any Python object) can be accessed by key (usually a string[1]).
+Dictionaries are sets of key:value pairs, where the value (any Python object) can be accessed by key (usually[1] a string).
+In other words, they map keys to values.

 x = {